Purpose in Life: How Meaning Shapes Health As We Age

-What if one of the most powerful interventions for lifespan and healthspan isn't found in a prescription pad — but in helping people explore meaning and purpose in their lives?
+What if one of the most well-supported factors for healthy ageing and longevity isn’t found in a prescription pad, but in helping people explore meaning and purpose in their lives?

 The Mortality and Healthspan Evidence